-However, until now it's been reserved for giant companies with giant marketing budgets.
-The company that sells this service barely advertises it and their minimum, bare-bones analysis costs \$2,000 and can go up into the tens of thousands of dollars depending on how in-depth of an analysis is done.
+Until now it's been reserved for giant companies with giant marketing budgets.
+The company that sells this service barely advertises it.
+Their minimum, bare-bones analysis costs \$2,000 and can go up into the tens of thousands of dollars depending on how in-depth of an analysis is done.